-In his time as manager he brought the Irish team to the European Championships and two world cups.
+In his time as manager the Irish team qualified for the European Championships and two World Cups.

-Journalist Philip Quinn describes what unfolded at the FAI meeting with a 5 man delegation Louis Kilcoyne, Pat Quigley, Joe Delaney, Sean Connolly and Michael Hyland, all of whom agreed that Charlton should resign.
-After his resignation he is pictured in the Baggot Inn, a pub which he recently purchased, but still refused to speak to the media.
+Journalist Philip Quinn describes what unfolded at the FAI meeting with a 5 man delegation Louis Kilcoyne, Pat Quigley, Joe Delaney, Sean Connolly and Michael Hyland, all of whom agreed that Jack Charlton should resign.
+After handing in resignation he was at the Baggot Inn, a pub which he recently purchased, but still refused to speak to the media.

 Charlton left as he came in.
 Cloaked in controversy.
 And the question remains.
 Did he fall from grace or was he pushed?

 It was entirely Jack's decision.
 He said to us that he always knew in his career when it was time to move on.

 Philip Quinn says,

 Speculation regarding a successor includes Mick McCarthy, Joe Kineer, Kenny Daglish, and Alex Ferguson.

 As Big Jack steps down the FAI acknowledged what he has done for Irish football and put Ireland on a world stage.
 Louis Kilcoyne says,

 On the day of his resignation Jack Charlton returned to the Hill 16 pub where he had his first pint as manager of the Republic of Ireland to have his last pint.

 An RTÉ News report broadcast on 21 December 1995.
 The reporter is by Tony O'Donoghue.